 The Chairman attends and chairs the general meetings.
 Other members of the Board are entitled to attend and the external auditor is present at the annual general meeting.
-The 2019 Annual General Meeting is scheduled on 15 May 2019.
-Notice of 2019 Annual General Meeting will be published on the website of the Company and the NewsWeb of the Oslo Stock Exchange and will be despatched to shareholders of the Company together with the 2018 annual report in early April 2019.
+The 2020 Annual General Meeting is scheduled on 19 May 2020.
+Notice of 2020 Annual General Meeting will be published on the website of the Company and the NewsWeb of the Oslo Stock Exchange and will be despatched to shareholders of the Company in early April 2020.

-Section 6 General meetings (Continued)

-Chairman of the general meetings
+Section 6 General meetings (Continued) Chairman of the general meetings

-According to Bye-Law 64 of the Company, every general meeting of the Company should be chaired by the president of the Company or the Chairman, or in his absence, another Director.
+According to Bye-Law 27 of the Company, every general meeting of the Company should be chaired by the president of the Company or the Chairman, or in his absence, another Director.